Dean Drako: Eagle Eye Networks

-In July 2012, Drako founded Eagle Eye Networks, a cloud-based video security company, and serves as its CEO.

-In January 2014, Drako formally launched Eagle Eye Networks and introduced its cloud-managed video surveillance system.
-Eagle Eye’s goal was “to do for video surveillance what Dropbox did for file sharing by making video more available and far easier to use.”
-Drako has been credited with establishing the concept of ‘true cloud’ in the physical security industry, to emphasize the differences between applications designed specifically for the cloud and legacy-design applications being run on a cloud-hosted virtual server.
+Drako left Barracuda Networks in July 2012 to found Eagle Eye Networks, a cloud-based video security company, serving as CEO.
+He officially launched Eagle Eye Networks in 2014, stating that his desire to found the company was driven by his frustration when trying to set up a video security system for a remote office while CEO of Barracuda; he wanted to make video surveillance more accessible and far easier to use by leveraging the cloud.
+Drako has been credited with establishing the concept of ‘true cloud’ in the physical security industry, emphasizing the differences between applications designed specifically for the cloud and legacy-design applications being run on a cloud-hosted virtual server.

-In 2019 Eagle Eye Networks ranked #133 on the Deloitte Technology Fast 500 list of fastest growing technology companies in North America, with 936% growth from 2015 to 2018.
-In 2020, Eagle Eye Networks ranked #187 on the Deloitte Technology Fast 500 list, with 652% growth from 2016 to 2019.

-In 2021, Eagle Eye Networks acquired artificial intelligence company Uncanny Vision, with a stated goal to accelerate delivering practical AI-based analytics to businesses.
-In 2022, Eagle Eye announced AI video search enabling customers to type in descriptions and then narrow results down by date, time, location, or camera.
+Drako initially financed Eagle Eye Networks himself, later raising multiple rounds: an undisclosed amount from Michael Dell in 2014, a $40M series E in 2020, and a $100 million Series F in 2023, with Drako continuing be the majority owner.
+Drako has stated that more recent funding was to accelerate the company's AI execution.
+Eagle Eye Networks ranked four times on the Deloitte Technology Fast 500 list of fastest growing technology companies in North America (2019, 2020, 2021, and 2023).

-Brivo
+Brivo and Cobalt AI acquisitions

-Drako acquired Brivo, a provider of cloud-based physical access control systems, in June 2015, and is serving as Brivo's Chairman.
-Brivo will sell its cloud-based access control systems along with Eagle Eye’s cloud-based security camera system, although the companies will continue to operate as separate entities.
-In March 2020, Brivo announced that it acquired Parakeet as part of its expansion into smart buildings.
+Drako has acquired two physical security companies, Brivo and Cobalt AI, both of which he operates as separate entities from Eagle Eye Networks.
+In 2015, Drako acquired cloud access control system provide Brivo for $50M and serves as Brivo's Chairman.
 In November 2022, Brivo closed long-term senior secured credit facility of $75 million with Runway Growth Capital.
+In 2023, Brivo raised $92M in financing, with Drako continuing to hold a majority share of the company.

+In June 2024, Drako acquired Cobalt AI, a provider of enterprise AI alarm filtering, remote monitoring and security robot solutions, for an undisclosed sum, where he also serves as chairman.

 Drako Motors

-Drako is co-founder and CEO of Drako Motors, an electric sports car software platform provider, which on August 6, 2015 announced its first product, the Drako DriveOS, a single VCU (vehicle control unit) operating system which controls all four wheels independently.
+Drako is co-founder and CEO of Drako Motors, an automotive software platform provider, which on August 6, 2015 announced its first product, the Drako DriveOS, a single VCU (vehicle control unit) operating system which controls all four wheels independently.
 In June 2019, Drako Motors pre-announced their Drako GTE electric quad-motor supercar, claiming speeds of up to 206 MPH and 1200 horsepower.
 In August 2019, Drako Motors formally launched the all-electric production Drako GTE.
 In November 2022, Drako Motors launched the Drako Dragon all-electric luxury SUV, with 2,000 HP and 200+ mph maximum speed, quad motor powertrain, and two gullwing doors.

-LivingTree

-In December 2016, Drako acquired LivingTree, a K-12 family engagement platform provider.
-The acquisition was described as a "multimillion-dollar investment."
-LivingTree provides a secure, community-wide platform for educators and parents to engage, independent of language preference, and is stated to address directives set by the Every Student Succeeds Act.